 There may be better alternatives.
 Swedish research across a sample of 50,000 women with breast cancer showed those also taking antihistamines like Desloratadine or Loratadine increased their survival significantly.

-One such step is the need for cancer cells to be sticky.
-The sticky ones survive in the blood stream by sticking to the blood vessel walls; they also use the stickiness to ´clump´ together with other cancer cells and start a tumour.
+One step in the cancer process is the need for cancer cells to be sticky.
+The stickiness occurs by inflammation in the cancer cell wall.
+One expert described it as like having ´velcro patches´.
+The sticky cells survive in the blood stream by sticking to the blood vessel walls; they also use the stickiness to clump together with other cancer cells and thus start a tumour.
 The stickiness also holds the tumour together.
 The velcro-like stickiness is caused by E-selectin.

 The first report of cimetidine´s use with cancer was an article in The Lancet in 1979 (1: 882-883) which reported that it possessed anti-tumour abilities.
 It had been used with a lung cancer patient.
-Several studies with mice followed until another Lancet report showed it effective with melanoma patients, where it cleared up the ´ulceration´ of tumours.
+Several studies with mice followed until another Lancet report showed it effective with melanoma patients, where it cleared up the ulceration of tumours.